 A Proven Plan to Manage Telecommuters

-As the digital revolution marches on we’ve become more connected, but it has also become easier for us to be a part.
-Couples in long distance relationships rejoice!
-However, it’s also become easier for businesses to allow employees to work from home, whether they live across town or across the world.
-The benefits of an arrangement like this are significant for both you, and your employees or colleagues.
+As the digital revolution marches on, we’ve become more connected, but it has also become easier for us to participate.
+Couples in long-distance relationships rejoice!
+However, it’s also become easier for businesses to allow employees to work from home, whether they live across town or the world.
+The benefits of an arrangement like this are significant for both you and your employees or colleagues.
 Getting to work from home is a huge boon for anyone with a long commute, and the lessened overhead lets businesses free up some funds for other projects or company goals.
-Thankfully, new tools and technologies that facilitate this sort of remote-work are becoming available all the time.
+Thankfully, new tools and technologies that facilitate this sort of remote work are always becoming available.

-Most businesses of any size already take advantage of file sharing and collaboration programs like Dropbox or Basecamp, but there are a plethora of other options out there.
-And of course, there’s the technological advancements in things like VoIP that make working from home an easier, more attractive option.
+Most businesses of any size already use file-sharing and collaboration programs like Dropbox or Basecamp, but there are many other options.
+Of course, technological advancements in VoIP make working from home an easier, more attractive option.

-A cloud-based PBX service allows Voice Over IP calls to be routed to anywhere in the world with an internet connection.
-This makes the digital nomad lifestyle easier for those workers who are so inclined, but perhaps more importantly it allows business owners the opportunity to hire the very best employees from around the world, rather than the best employees within easy commuting distance.
-This alone should be enough to get business owners interested in hiring remote workers or allowing current employees to work from home, but there are other benefits as well.
+A cloud-based PBX service allows voice-over IP calls to be routed anywhere in the world with an internet connection.
+This makes the digital nomad lifestyle easier for those workers who are so inclined, but perhaps more importantly, it allows business owners to hire the very best employees from around the world rather than those within easy commuting distance.
+This alone should be enough to get business owners interested in hiring remote workers or allowing current employees to work from home, but other benefits exist.

 Benefits of Letting Employees Telecommute

-The chief benefit of letting employees work from home is an increase in their quality of life.
+The chief benefit of letting employees work from home is an increased quality of life.
 Studies have shown that working from home actually provides a substantial boost to happiness and productivity.
-And of course happier workers means a more loyal workforce.
-Job hopping is becoming increasingly popular, especially among millennials, so it’s more important than ever to provide some additional benefits beyond just increasing salaries.
-Telecommuting, even if it’s just a few days a week, can provide employees with more incentive to stay than even a pay bump in some cases.
+And, of course, happier workers mean a more loyal workforce.
+Job hopping is becoming increasingly popular, especially among millennials, so it’s more important than ever to provide additional benefits beyond increasing salaries.
+Even if it’s just a few days a week, telecommuting can provide employees with more incentive to stay than even a pay bump in some cases.
 This is because telecommuting allows employees to do things like…

 • Avoid a commute